Scroll down if you just want to go straight to the Common Plant Diseases Gallery.

 Next, carefully remove the affected leaves (or even whole plants if they are badly affected) and destroy them, being careful not to touch non-affected parts or nearby plants.
 I carry out a disposable trash bag, put the diseased plant parts in there and carry them to the dumpster in our alley.
 Wash your hands and change your clothing afterward, before working again with healthy plants.
 And NEVER compost diseased plants, because many pathogens will survive the composting process.

-Neem oil can be effective against a number of fungal and viral diseases.
+Neem oil can be effective against a number of common plant diseases, especiall the fungal and viral ones.
 After removing the worst-affected leaves, spray neem oil on the surrounding leaves according to the label directions.

 Make and spray actively aerated compost tea.
 The good microbes in this can fight off the disease microbes... really!
-(Just like cultures who eat lots of real, unsugary yogurt and live, fresh sauerkraut hardly ever get stomach bugs... really!)
+Just like cultures who eat lots of real, unsugared yogurt and live, fresh sauerkraut hardly ever get stomach bugs... really!